projectcaia/caia-agent-core/README.md

-# CaiaAgent Core Service
+# CaiaAgent Core Service (Structured)

-This is the updated CaiaAgent Core API with /agent/report endpoint for n8n integration.
+This is the updated CaiaAgent Core API with proper package structure and /agent/report endpoint for n8n integration.

 ## Endpoints
 - `/` (redirects to N8N_UI_URL if set)